 If a self-breast examination reveals a lump or some other abnormality, you should see a doctor immediately.
 The doctor will perform a physical examination, including a clinical breast exam, followed by an x-ray (mammogram) and possibly a breast ultrasound or biopsy (removal and examination of breast tissue).

-Treatment for a man is the same as for a woman: surgery, and possibly radiation, chemotherapy, biological therapy, and hormone therapy.
+According to Breast Cancer Treatment Services, treatment for a man is the same as for a woman: surgery, and possibly radiation, chemotherapy, biological therapy, and hormone therapy.

 Men who test positive for breast cancer should strongly consider seeing a genetics counselor.
 If a man tests positive for a genetic mutation (most commonly BRCA1 or BRCA2), it greatly increases his chance of the cancer returning and his children have a 50% chance of carrying the same gene.
 A female child of a man with breast cancer, who inherits the genetic mutation, has a risk of 40% to 80% of developing breast cancer herself.